marcoverl/CVUserGuide/source/ManagingImages.rst

-Users can also build custom images, that can then been uploaded in the Cloud Image service as described in :ref:`User Provided Images <userprovidedimages>`.
+Users can also build custom images, that can then been uploaded in the Cloud Image service as described in :ref:`User Provided Images<userprovidedimages>`.

 There are several tools providing support for image creation.
 Some of them are described in the `Openstack documentation <http://docs.openstack.org/image-guide/content/ch_creating_images_automatically.html>`__.

-One example is **virt-builder**, which is briefly described in the next subsection.
+One example is **virt-customize**, which is briefly described in the next subsection.